Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng21/01/2024

-Experts at Kaspersky believe that the strong digital transformation movement in the Asia-Pacific (APAC) region will threaten cybersecurity in APAC by 2024.
+Experts at Kaspersky believe that the strong digital transformation movement in the Asia- Pacific (APAC) region threatens cybersecurity in APAC by 2024.

-The scale of phishing and online scams in Southeast Asia will continue to increase
+The scale of phishing attacks and online scams in Southeast Asia will continue to increase

-The scale of phishing and online scams in Southeast Asia will continue to increase
+The scale of phishing attacks and online scams in Southeast Asia will continue to increase

-“Asia Pacific’s digital economy continues to grow exponentially and is expected to continue its momentum over the next five years.
-With digitalization efforts, including the adoption of technologies such as digital payments, super apps, IoT, smart cities and now artificial intelligence (AI), cybersecurity will be key to ensuring the resilience of the region’s collective defenses against the potential for damage from cyberattacks,” said Vitaly Kamluk, Director of Kaspersky’s Global Research and Analysis Team (GReAT) Asia Pacific.
+“Asia Pacific ’s digital economy continues to grow exponentially and is expected to continue its momentum over the next five years.
+With digitalization efforts, including the adoption of technologies such as digital payments, super apps, IoT, smart cities and now artificial intelligence (AI), cybersecurity will be key to ensuring the resilience of the region’s collective defense against the potential for damage from cyberattacks,” said Vitaly Kamluk, Director of Kaspersky’s Global Research and Analysis Team (GReAT) Asia Pacific.

-“When it comes to advanced persistent threats (APTs), we see that cyber espionage remains the main target in Asian countries in the region and this trend will continue in 2024 due to existing geopolitical tensions,” added Vitaly Kamluk.
+“When it comes to advanced persistent threats (APTs), we see that cyber espionage remains the main target in Asian countries in the region and this trend will continue in 2024 due to existing geopolitical tensions,” Vitaly Kamluk added.

-According to a United Nations report, hundreds of thousands of people from Southeast Asia (SEA) have been recruited to engage in online fraud such as romance scams, cryptocurrency scams, money laundering and illegal gambling.
-Recruitment for these criminal activities is mostly done through professional positions such as programmers, marketers or human resources specialists, through advertisements, procedures that appear legitimate and even complicated.
-The use and trust in digital payment methods, the lack of regulations to protect online users’ rights and the large number of people forced into online fraud activities have added complexity to this major problem in Southeast Asia and in addressing it.
+Hundreds of thousands of people from Southeast Asia (SEA) have been recruited to engage in online fraud, including romance scams, cryptocurrency scams, money laundering, and illegal gambling, according to a United Nations report.
+Recruitment for these criminal activities is mostly done through professional positions such as programmers, marketers, or human resources specialists, through advertisements, procedures that appear legitimate and even complicated.
+The use and reliance on digital payment methods, the lack of regulations to protect online users’ rights, and the large number of people forced into online fraud add to the complexity of this major problem in Southeast Asia and in addressing it.

 KIM THANH